-Organizationally, a multifunctional land distribution fund has been set up in the Ministry of the Environment and Food and this fund will manage the climate plan's allocated funds for multifunctional land distribution projects.
+Organizationally, a multifunctional land distribution fund has been set up in the Ministry of the Environment and Food and this fund will manage the climate plan's allocated funds for

+Climate Adaptation, CO2 Reduction and More Nature in Rural Areas and New Roles and Challenges for Traditional Landconsolidation (11086) Esben Munk Sorensen (Denmark) multifunctional land distribution projects.
 In order to receive support for the implementation of multifunctional land distribution, the multifunctional project must support at least 3 of the following EU Directive interests and at least one of the national interests:

-National interests which are in the nature of directive obligations / obligations under the EU burden-sharing agreement: 1) clean aquatic environment in lakes and streams, 2) protection of groundwater catchment inland to secure urban drinking water supply and 3) securing or expansion of Natura 2000 areas and 4) klimagasreduktion
+National interests which are in the nature of directive obligations under the EU burden-sharing agreement: 1) clean aquatic environment in lakes and streams, 2) protection of groundwater catchment inland to secure urban drinking water supply and 3) securing or expansion of Natura 2000 areas and 4) climagasreduction

-National interests with high priority are 5) Climate adaptation, 6) nature and biodiversity, 7) afforestation, 8) development of organic agriculture.
-Other national interests are 9) outdoor recreation (including improved access), 10) rural development and the "driver" of the land distribution work, which is the improved arrangement of agricultural properties.
+National interests with high priority area 5) Climate adaptation, 6) nature and biodiversity, 7) afforestation, 8) development of organic agriculture.
+Other national interests are 9) outdoor recreation (including improved access), 10) rural development, and the "driver" of the land distribution work, which is the improved arrangement of agricultural properties.